How to Become an IT Project Manager

 - Principles of project management

 If an IT project manager doesn’t have a bachelor’s degree in the field, they’ll have equivalent work experience.
-A great way to get some initial exposure to the field is by completing an internship.
+A great way to get some initial exposure in the area is by completing an internship.

 - Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) from the Project Management Institute